bhagany/snowth/README.md

 to be projected onto a 2-d plane in order to display them on a screen.
 I've included both orthographic and sterographic projections in `snowth.projections`, which are very similar to each other on the scale of earth's analemma.
 Unless you have special requirements, these should be more than you need.
-However, if you find yourself needing to customize the projection, you can pass a function as the 5th or 6th (if you're also passing a render function) argument to `analemma`.
+However, if you find yourself needing to customize the projection, you can pass an object that implements the `snowth.projections/Project` protocol as the 5th or 6th (if you're also passing a render function) argument to `analemma`.
+The protocol has only a single function, `project*`, which takes three arguments:

-Projection functions take two arguments:
+- `self`: the object that implements `Project`
+- `center`: a map with the following keys

-- `center`: an `[altitude azimuth]` pair indicating the center of the analemma, which will be `[0 0]` in the projection
+  - `:snowth.astro/alt-az`: an `[altitude azimuth]` pair indicating the center of the analemma, which will be `[0 0]` in the projection
+  - `:snowth.projections/sin-center-alt`: the `sin` of the center point's altitude, calculated beforehand because it is the same across multiple individual projections
+  - `:snowth.projections/cos-center-alt`: the `cos` of the center point's altitude, calculated for the same reasons as `:snowth.projections/sin-center-alt`
 - `point`: an `[altitude aziumth]` pair to project to `[x y]` coordinates

 The return value should be an `[x y]` pair.